smedrec/smart-logs/.qoder/repowiki/en/content/Audit Core System/Configuration Management/Configuration Management.md

 ## Update Summary
 **Changes Made**
-- Added comprehensive documentation for GDPR pseudonymization capabilities
-- Expanded configuration schema to include plugin architecture support
+- Updated documentation to reflect the centralized documentation approach
+- Removed outdated references to README content that has been moved to the documentation site
-- Updated compliance configuration section with new pseudonymization options
+- Updated configuration guide references to point to the new documentation structure
-- Enhanced validation rules to support plugin configuration
-- Added new sections for plugin lifecycle and dependency management
+- Maintained all technical details about configuration options and implementation
-- Updated diagrams to reflect new architectural components
+- Updated file references to reflect the new documentation location

 ## Table of Contents
 1. [Introduction](#introduction)